 - 1> Select the fixtures to be changed.
 Shared palettes can be set to any fixture of the same type.
-Normal palettes will set individual values to each fixture. - 2> Press the Palette button you want to recall.
+Normal palettes will set individual values to each fixture.
+If no fixtures are selected, the palette will apply to all fixtures it is relevant to. - 2> Press the Palette button you want to recall.
 The palette will be set to the selected fixtures. - You can make palettes fade over a time when you recall them, see section 0 below. - When a palette is used in the programmer, the touch button will light up to indicate this (you can disable this in the User Settings).
 This makes it easier to see which palette you have selected.